celestehorgan/atomic-writing/composing.md

 In atomic writing, rather than worry about normal structured authoring concepts, like semantic tagging and namespaced markup languages, we emphasize the creation of human readable content.

-We add

-When we compse atoms into larger pages of structured or unstructured content,

-When we compose atoms into larger pages – those which we will render into our final documentation site –
+We add back in semantic concepts, like typed content, when we compose our atoms into larger content.
+This keeps the content itself readable by regular human beings, and keeps structured authoring abstractions – templates and layouts, topic-by-topic flow,

 _seperation of semantic metadata and human-readable content_.